 There are also Gurage, Hannah, Sidama, Somali, Karo, Hamar, Mursi people … All of these ethnic groups have distinctive traditions, culture, and appearance and this is what makes Ethiopia so interesting to visit!

-It is set that the first coffee drink was made in Ethiopia.
+Another reason to travel to Ethiopia (and my favourite one!) is the coffee.
+It is said that the first coffee drink was made in Ethiopia.
 The story is that a shepherd noticed that his animals become more active and energized after eating the fruits of the coffee tree.
 Today, Ethiopia is one of the top exporters of Arabica coffee beans in the world but the coffee culture goes far beyond the production.
 The traditional coffee ceremony is an integral part of the hospitable culture of the Ethiopians and a good cup of strong, sweetened coffee is never far away.

 The Ancient Coffee Ceremony